strategineer/personal-website/content/blog/2025-01-23/index.md

 Foundry VTT is **the** way to do tabletop roleplaying online no matter the complexity of the system.
 If someone's been generous enough to implement a roleplaying game system I'd like to run on Foundry VTT, then I will absolutely always play it that way moving forward.
 It's **that** good.

-After years of suffering through Roll20 (a truly god awful VTT) and building my own shitty VTT-adjacent tools on Discord or Google Sheets, I'm never going back.
+After years of suffering through Roll20 (a truly god-awful VTT) and building my own shitty VTT-adjacent tools on Discord or Google Sheets, I'm never going back.
 That's how good Foundry VTT is.

 The only downside is that it requires a bit of setup and it's got a bit of a learning curve.
 I'd like to help out with that.

+## Foundry VTT - Systems

+Unfortunately, the Maze of the Blue Medusa doesn't have any built-in Foundry VTT support so I spent a few hours setting up the dungeon and the tokens/sheets for all the NPCs that I was expecting the players to encounter.

+But, if you're system is really well-supported by the companies that publish them then you might be able to purchase and run systems and supplements fully integrated into Foundry VTT.

+In particular, Pathfinder and Savage Worlds are really well supported in Foundry VTT.
+If you're playing other systems, you should expect to do a little more legwork to get everything working as expected.

-## Foundry VTT - Modules
+## Foundry VTT - Utility Modules

 No matter what system you're using, the following modules are must-haves.